 All Dissertation Committee members must hold an earned doctorate from an accredited institution or have clinical expertise in the subject matter.
-The chair must be a core faculty member in the Department of Graduate Psychology.
-The remaining members may be full-time faculty members from the Department of Graduate Psychology or another department at APU, an adjunct faculty in the department, or a person from outside the APU community.
+The chair must be a core faculty member in the Department of Clinical Psychology.
+The remaining members may be full-time faculty members from the Department of Clinical Psychology or another department at APU, an adjunct faculty in the department, or a person from outside the APU community.
 If the student chooses a person from outside the APU community, then it is necessary to secure the approval of the committee chair.
 Students should choose committee members in conjunction with the chair whose research interests and content expertise are closely related to the area of their dissertation.

 Dissertation Proposal Review